esaracin/compressive-sensing-cocktail-party-problem/code/README.md

 		windowSize: the size of the patches used to reconstruct the signals during the OMP portion of the code.

 		python3 reconstruct_signal.py ../data/mixes/eastwood_graham_mix.wav 2 500

+sox:
+	The command line program sox was used to mix two .wav files into an single output .wav file, as below.

+		sox -m path/to/first.wav path/to/second.wav output.wav